echoprotocol/echopy-lib/docs/Transaction.md

 ### Transactions

-Using transaction builder you can build and broadcast transaction
+Using transaction builder you can build and broadcast transaction.

 #### Transfer